Current Employer: Softcat plc

 Do you stay in touch with other University of Plymouth alumni or lecturers?

 On occasion.
 LinkedIn provides most of this communication line, and I have seen a few postgraduates from time to time.
 I would certainly wish to continue contact with my course group… who knows where we’ll end up.

-Yes I would recommend Plymouth University for the opportunities and prospects which completing a degree there gives you.
+Yes, I would recommend the University of Plymouth for the opportunities and prospects which completing a degree there gives you.
 There’s a lot to be had, especially in Computing: you only need to be determined and remain steadfast.

 Inspired by this story?

 For more information about our range of courses within the School of Computing, Electronics and Mathematics, please visit the school page.